Built for the Agentic Era

 Under the hood

-Every Bridge SDK calls into the same patent-pending HexaEight cryptographic core.
+Every Bridge SDK calls into the same HexaEight cryptographic core.
 The core ships as managed DLLs bundled inside each language SDK.
 Your first npm install @hexaeight/sdk or pip install hexaeight-sdk auto-installs the .NET 8 runtime if it isn't already present.
 MIT-licensed, no royalties.
 Set HEXAEIGHT_INSTALL_DOTNET=1 for unattended CI.
 Your code stays in your language; the cryptography is identical across all three.

 For the Agentic Era